cg-tuwien/Auto-Vk-Toolkit/README.md

 *Note:* At the first run, the _Post Build Helper_ tool is being built.
 Watch Visual Studio's "Output" tab for status messages and possible instructions.

-## Visual Studio 2019 or 2022
+## Visual Studio 2022
-A preconfigured project setup is provided for Visual Studio 2019 on Windows.
-The projects can be automatically converted to Visual Studio 2022.
+A preconfigured project setup is provided for Visual Studio 2022 on Windows.

 Requirements:
 * Windows 10 or 11
-* Visual Studio 2019 or 2022 with a Windows 10 or 11 SDK installed (For detailed information about project setup and resource management please refer to [`visual_studio/README.md`](./visual_studio/README.md).)
+* Visual Studio 2022 with a Windows 10 or 11 SDK installed (For detailed information about project setup and resource management please refer to [`visual_studio/README.md`](./visual_studio/README.md).)
 * A [Vulkan SDK from LunarG](https://vulkan.lunarg.com/sdk/home), optimally Vulkan SDK 1.2.141.0 or newer.
-  Latest stable and tested version: Vulkan SDK 1.3.216.0
+  Latest stable and tested version: Vulkan SDK 1.3.243.0

 Setup and build instructions:
 * Clone this repository